expertneo/FinalExamBPapp/README.md

 ## Endpoint tests

-- able to make difference between unit test and integration test
+- able to make difference between unit test and integration test (yes, i will explain it)
-- create endpoint test
-  - with the help of a mock server
+- create endpoint test with the help of a mock server [link](https://github.com/expertneo/corsac-orientation-exam/blob/master/spacetransporter/src/test/java/com/greenfox/spacetransporter/SpacetransporterApplicationTests.java)

+Unit test: (A unit test is a test written by the programmer to verify that a relatively small piece of code is doing what it is intended to do.)
+Integration test: (An integration test is done to demonstrate that different pieces of the system work together.
+Integration tests cover whole applications, and they require much more effort to put together.
+They usually require resources like database instances and hardware to be allocated for them.)

   # Final exam requirements